Dr. Romulo Bautista

 How can we pursue participatory democracy in the university which guarantees the free exercise of academic freedom?

-Let us consider the organizational structure of the university.
+Let us consider his thoughts within the organizational structure of the university.
 The most crucial problem that we face is the need to democratize the organization of private university by widespread participation in its workings at various levels.

 There are various types of governments within university organizations.
 There is (1) rule by a hereditary family monarch, (2) tyranny of an autocrat or czar.
 (3) rule by closed oligarchic elite (the dominant mode in corporate organization), or (4) rule by democracy.
 This essay is about democratic process at all levels in the decision-making within the organization of the university.
 What is needed is decentralization of the university organizational structure so that decisions are also made at the lower rungs of the scale.
 Above all, what is needed is the principle of dissent and the right of opposition within the organization itself.
 The point is, a professor has a right to continue to be part of the university organization to which he devotes portion of his time and energy even if he dissents from or disobeys its policy directives.